gabriel2lucky1990/adult-obesity-risk-modelling-england/README.md

 ## Project Overview

-This dissertation investigates the relationship between behavioural health indicators and adult obesity prevalence across 147 English Local Authorities using data from NHS Fingertips (2020-2023).
+This Project investigates the relationship between behavioural health indicators and adult obesity prevalence across 147 English Local Authorities using data from NHS Fingertips (2020-2023).

 The analysis employs multiple machine learning approaches to identify which health behaviors most strongly predict obesity and to understand the temporal patterns that emerged during the COVID-19 pandemic and subsequent cost-of-living crisis.